-There have been incidents of insider trading since as early as 1914, when Goodrich Rubber failed to disclose some dividend information.
-This prompted the NYSE to begin requiring companies to issue reports relating to interest and dividends.
+There have been incidents of insider trading since as early as 1914 when Goodrich Rubber failed to disclose some dividend information.
+This prompted the New York Stock Exchange (NYSE) to begin requiring companies to issue reports relating to interest and dividends.

 Then, in the 1930s, the Securities Exchange Act of 1934 was established.
 This put stricter rules around disclosures about company stock transactions and conflicts of interest.

-It made it necessary for major stock owners to disclose their stake in the company, as well as their personal transactions and any ownership shifts.
+It made it necessary for major stock owners to disclose their stakes in companies, as well as their personal transactions and any ownership shifts.

-But it wasn’t until much later that the Insider Trading and Securities Fraud Enforcement Act of 1988 (usually just referred to as the Insider Trading Act) was actually put into effect.
+But it wasn’t until much later that the Insider Trading and Securities Fraud Enforcement Act of 1988 (usually just referred to as the Insider Trading Act) actually went into effect.

-With it, bigger penalties and punishments for insider trading were put into effect.
+With it came bigger penalties and punishments for insider trading.
 This followed an uptick in cases involving insider trading and an escalation in the amounts being traded.

 How to Avoid It